 Robotic technology takes surgery above the limits of the human hand, introducing precise, versatile instrument movement combined with three-dimensional visualization of the operative site.
-Crittenton Hospital Medical Center is leading the way here in Michigan in minimally invasive surgery.
-Crittenton has more than 20 surgeons on staff trained in robotic surgery in a number of specialties, including general surgery, gynecologic surgery, urology, and gynecologic oncology.
-Crittenton attracts surgeons from around the globe and uses the da Vinci® Surgical System, which provides patients with a minimally invasive treatment option for a range of complex conditions.
+Ascension Crittenton Hospital Medical Center is leading the way here in Michigan in minimally invasive surgery.
+Ascension Crittenton has more than 20 surgeons on staff trained in robotic surgery in a number of specialties, including general surgery, gynecologic surgery, urology, and gynecologic oncology.
+Ascension Crittenton attracts surgeons from around the globe and uses the da Vinci® Surgical System, which provides patients with a minimally invasive treatment option for a range of complex conditions.

 How it’s done

 Most minimally invasive surgeries are performed with da Vinci robotics.
 The da Vinci uses a laparoscope—a fiber-optic scope fitted with a small camera—placed inside the abdomen through a tiny cut.
 The laparoscope allows the surgeon to see inside the body on a computer screen.